 UCC Board of Trustees Names Observatory-- April 13, 2016

-    On April 13th, the UCC Board of Trustees recieved a request by the ASUCC to name the UCC Observatory the Dr. Paul Morgan Observatory.
+On April 13th, the UCC Board of Trustees received a request by the ASUCC to name the UCC Observatory the Dr. Paul Morgan Observatory.
 Being the largest single donor, the students of UCC completed a process to select a name for the UCC Observatory.
 They decided to honor the college Astronomy instructor and project leader.
-The UCC Board of Trustees unamiously approved the student naming request.
+The UCC Board of Trustees unanimously approved the student naming request.

 Lots of Rain - Friday, February 5, 2016

 Another slow week with lots of rain.
 The Wolf Creek Job Corps completed the roof motor track install as well as the west and east soffits except some trim work.
 Doug and Bill of the UCC Custodial crew came and power cleaned the Observatory floor.
 All is now ready to install the wiring and computer cables.